Shibilin/Power-BI-Project/README.md

 Project Overview :-
 This Power BI project provides an in-depth analysis of sales data for the years 2013 and 2014.
 It features two primary reports:

-* Sales Overview: A comprehensive dashboard to visualize overall sales performance.
+* Sales Overview: A comprehensive report to visualize overall sales performance.
 * Product Overview: Detailed insights into individual product performance.

 The project is designed to help stakeholders understand sales trends, product performance, and key financial metrics.

 Report contain :-